 Be equipped with various types of ragas and different taals.
-Be familiar
+Be familiar with folk music and different sounds.

 Improve the basic knowledge of the students in different types of music in various gharanas.

 Understand the principles, concepts and techniques of teaching Music and to use them in actual teaching.